thameemskings/hacktoberfest22-flt-mgmt/CONTRIBUTING.md

 7. In Studio, commit your changes to source control
 8. Submit a pull request to the ServiceNowDevProgram/example-instancescan-checks `main` branch

+## Use variants instead of modifying an existing page

+**Required**.
+If you are modifying an existing page, duplicate that page into a new variant and modify your variant.

 ## Things you can try when adding to this application